jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 $$

-A lot of mathematical notation is involved, but the code for $$ dW, db $$ is pretty simple.
+A lot of mathematical notation but the code for $$ dW, db $$ is pretty simple.
 ```python
 def forward(x, W, b):
     out = x.dot(W) + b